UrbanCode/IBM-DB2-Tools-UCD/README.md

 ### Build

-A few build dependencies are not publicly available at the plug-in's initial GitHub release.
-Please find the following dependencies in your local instance of IBM UrbanCode Deploy and place them in the ./lib directory.
+A few build dependencies are not publicly available at the plug-in's GitHub release.
+Please find the following dependencies in your local instance of IBM UrbanCode Deploy and place them in the /lib directory.

     - CommonsUtils.jar
     - NativeProcess.jar
     - shell.jar